Paras-jindal1604/JavaScript-Arrays/README.md

-# 📚 JavaScript Arrays: A Comprehensive Guide
+# 📚 JavaScript Arrays

 Welcome to this repository!
-This guide is dedicated to helping you understand arrays in JavaScript — from basic creation to multi-dimensional usage.
+This will help you understand arrays in JavaScript — from basic creation to multi-dimensional usage.

 ## 📌 Table of Contents